Riddim/adblock-Spotify/README.md

 # adblockSpotify
-Block ads on spotify
+Block ads on the spotify client.

 ##WINDOWS
-Run the .bat file once
+Run the batch file once.

 ##LINUX
-Run the shell file once
+Run the shell file once.